APNIC-Labs/draft-kskroll-sentinel/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on May 5, 2018.
+   This Internet-Draft will expire on June 14, 2018.

 Copyright Notice